In these General Terms and Conditions:

 Administrator User means an Authorised User with administrative privileges in respect of the Customer’s account (as designated by the Supplier).

-Authorised Users means those clients of the Customer only, who are authorised by the Customer under subscription, in accordance with clause 2, to use the Software, the Products and their ancillary documentation, in respect of whom the Customer has purchased a User Subscription, and who have agreed to the terms of the EULA.
+Authorised Users means those employees or contractors of the Customer only, who are authorised by the Customer in accordance with clause 2, to use the Services and any ancillary documentation, in respect of whom the Customer has purchased a User Subscription.

 Confidential Information means in relation to either party, any or all information of a confidential nature (whether in oral, written or electronic form) including trade secrets and information of commercial value known and belonging to that party and concerning its business, suppliers, customers, products or services (including without limitation the Software, Products and their ancillary documentation) and any other information which the recipient knows or is notified or has reason to believe is confidential to the disclosing party.